-Subject Y11 Cambridge Nationals in Creative imedia Autumn Autumn Media Audiences and products Main topics/areas studied this year Spring Improving previous coursework and Video Game Proposals Summer Video Game Proposals Assessment Headlines Students are assessed continuously throughout the year with 3 coursework based units and an exam.
+Subject Y11 Cambridge Nationals in Creative imedia Autumn Media Audiences and products Main topics/areas studied this year Spring Improving previous coursework and Video Game Proposals Summer Video Game Proposals Assessment Headlines Students are assessed continuously throughout the year with 3 coursework based units and an exam.
 There are resit opportunities for the exam, and resubmission opportunities for the coursework elements.
-What parents can do to e students to consume all types of media, rather than just those nterested in.
+What parents can do to support learning Encourage students to consume all types of media, rather than just those they are interested in.
 Eg. Magazines, newspapers, radio, comics Number of lessons per fortnight in this subject 5 lessons per fortnight How much Home Learning is expected per week?
 2-3 Home Learning tasks are set a fortnight.
 The majority of these will take 45 minutes to complete and will not be required for the next day.
 The media suite is available during lunchtimes for completion of homework.

-Subject GCSE Modern Hebrew Autumn Free time and the MediaHolidays Main topics/areas studied this year Spring Home and Local Area Environment : discussing problems, causes and solutions to environmental problems Summer School/College and Future PlansCurrent and Future jobs Assessment Headlines Students are assessed continuously throughout the course of Key Stage Four through: Monitoring and feedback from classwork , home learning, practice GCSE questions End of unit tests (GCSE questions) -Reading, Speaking, Listening &amp; Writing Tests on new vocabulary and grammatical patterns.
-Mock examination.
+Subject GCSE Modern Hebrew Free tim Holiday ne and the Media s Main topics/areas studied this year • Environ nd Local Area ment : discussing problems, causes and s to environmental problems Jimmer I College and Future Plans and Future jobs Assessment Headlines Students are assessed continuously throughout the course of Key Stage Four through: • Monitoring and feedback from classwork, home learning, practice GCSE questions • End of unit tests (GCSE questions) -Reading, Speaking, Listening & Writing • Tests on new vocabulary and grammatical patterns. • Mock examination.
 Useful websites or resources AQA- GCSE Specification-Modern Hebrew (4675) http://store.aqa.org.uk/qual/newgcse/pdf/AQA-4675-w-sp-14.PDF What parents can do to support learning Encourage students to spend time learning vocabulary for spelling tests.
 Show students how to proof read their work, with a particular emphasis on verbs, adjectival agreements and spelling.
 Students will always have their grammar notes needed to complete work accurately in their books but they will have to look back at it when working at home.
 Working with students on using a good online or paper dictionary rather than google translate.
 Translating word by word rarely works but many students at this stage do rely on it when completing tasks at home, which often limits their progress.
 Encouraging students to revise well for their Speaking assessments putting an emphasis on pace, accuracy and content.
-Number of lessons per fortnight in this subject How much Home Learning is expected per week?
+Number of lessons per fortnight in this subject 5 lessons per fortnight How much Home Learning is expected per week?
 One Home Learning tasks are set each week taking about 40-60 minutes each.
 In addition students may also be given vocabulary to learn on a regular basis.